lukethacoder/LSD_portfolio/src/posts/NangaMaiServices/NangaMaiServices.md

 tags: "Adobe XD, Illustrator, GatsbyJS, SASS"
 ---
 #Brief
 Nanga Mai Services is a Succession Facilitator and Farm Consultant business that required web development and digital design.
 Design direction, including a logo and website design, were the main parts of the project.
+The client was after a professional look, but also not to stem too far away from the "farm" asthetic.

 ---